girlguidinghertfordshire/ggherts/_posts/2022-03-15-external-first-aid-courses.md

   last_name: ""
 lastmod: 2023-03-09T19:25:23.879Z
 ---
 If you have undertaken external first aid training and wish this to be used within your Girlguiding role your external course must have been delivered on a **face-to-face** basis and last at least **6 hours**.
-It must have included both **child and adult CPR** and covered all the clauses in the _Girlguiding 1st Response syllabus_.
+It must have included both **child and adult CPR** and covered all the same elements _Girlguiding 1st response_ courses.

-If there are any clauses which were not covered, you may wish to discuss this shortfall with a Girlguiding trainer.
-Please speak to your commissioner if you need to arrange this.

-[Girlguiding 1st Reponse Syllabus <i class="fa fa-download"></i>][1]{:.btn.btn-primary}{:target="_blank"}{:rel="noopener"}
+**Please note:** To be a recognised first aider in Girlguiding you **must** also complete the 1st response e-learning via the [Girlguiding Learning Platform][2]{:.external-link}{:target="_blank"}{:rel="noopener"}.

+**Completion of this e-learning module must show on your GO record before an external first aid qualification can be added.**

 ## Submitting your request

-**Please note:** In order to be a recognised first aider in Girlguiding you must complete the 1st Response e-learning via the [Girlguiding Learning Platform <i class="fa fa-external-link"></i>][2]{:target="_blank"}{:rel="noopener"}.
-Completion of this module must show on your GO record **before** an external First Aid course can be processed.

-Once completed, please forward a copy of your external course certificate, along with a **signed and dated copy** of the Girlguiding 1st Response Syllabus to <admin@girlguidinghertfordshire.org.uk>

-[1]: /wp-content/uploads/2021/05/1st-response-syllabus-Nov-2020.pdf
+Email your request to the county office (<admin@girlguidinghertfordshire.org.uk>) providing:

+1. A copy of your external first aid certificate
+2. A copy of the course syllabus.

+The county administrators will forward these on to the Anglia region verifier who will check the evidence against the Girlguiding criteria, and make a decision, requesting further information if necessary.

+If the qualification does fulfil the criteria, the region verifier will advise the county administrators, who will add the qualification to your GO record accordingly.

 [2]: https://learning.girlguiding.org.uk/